MartinNyaga/social-media-api/README.md

 ## Introduction

-This is a social media app designed to [briefly describe the main purpose or unique feature of your app].
+This is a social media app api designed for the con-nect web app.
 It provides users with a platform to connect, share updates, and engage with others in a social networking environment.

 ## Installation